Eve Goodman : Low Sun EP2017 : CEG Records

 But even amongst all this quality, it is the beautiful, captivating Dacw 'Nghariad that stands out.
 You can hear why nearly a million views of an earlier recorded version have been gathered on Youtube.

-Enabled by the internet there is an endless number of singer-songwriters competing for attention, but the undeniable message of this EP is that Eve Goodman is special; the songs here indelibly spell out that she possesses an unexpected and rare magic.
+Enabled by the internet there is an endless number of singer-songwriters competing for attention, but the undeniable message of this EP is that Eve Goodman is special; the songs here indelibly spell out that she possesses a rare magic.

 EVE GOODMAN I Dacw 'Nghariad